-The successful applicant will be a committed and engaging teacher and researcher in Chinese Studies in particular the discipline of Chinese social sciences whose versatility will complement and help develop the discipline's strengths in related activities at the University of Melbourne.
+The successful applicant will be a committed and engaging teacher and researcher in Chinese Studies in particular teaching, research and engagement in Chinese language and its cultural context and foundation in the Humanities.
+The appointee's versatility will complement and help develop the Chinese Studies program's strengths in related activities at the University of Melbourne.
 The candidate will be expected to foster links with external networks/partners nationally and internationally and take on administrative tasks associated with the appointment.